Limelight-Digital/silverstripe-seo/README.md

 ## Installation

-Use composer to install on your SilverStripe 4 website.
+Use composer to install on your SilverStripe 6 website.

 ```
-composer require silverstripers/seo dev-master
+composer require silverstripers/seo
 ```

 ## Requirements

-1. SilverStripe 4+
+1. SilverStripe 6.1+
 2. SilverStripe Reports
 3. SilverStripe Assets